esi-neuroscience/acme/README.md

 ## Summary

-The objective of ACME (pronounced *"ak-mee"*) is to provide easy-to-use wrappers for calling Python functions in parallel ("embarassingly parallel workloads").
+The objective of ACME (pronounced *"ak-mee"*) is to provide easy-to-use wrappers for calling Python functions concurrently ("embarassingly parallel workloads").
 ACME is developed at the
 [Ernst Strüngmann Institute (ESI) gGmbH for Neuroscience in Cooperation with Max Planck Society](https://www.esi-frankfurt.de/>) and released free of charge under the